Abingdon is a Virgina Treasure

 On the front lawn of the Martha Washington Inn, newlyweds strike a pose for a photographer.
 Meanwhile, the friends and family of the couple come out onto the historic inn's expansive front porch.
 The Martha, as it's known around the world, has been a General's retirement home, a college for women, a makeshift hospital during the Civil Warand a place where actors and actresses called home while working across the street at at one time a college for women.
 Today, the 63-room hotel is known for its southern hospitality, its air of elegance and its fine dining.
 It's a great place for a wedding and is a true Virginia treasure, one of many you'll find in and around Abingdon.

-Across the street, an equally famous landmark harkens back to a time when going to a play was a luxury even people without lots of money could afford.
+Across the street, an equally famous landmark harkens back to a time when going to a play was a luxury for most people.
 The Barter Theater got its start during the Great Depression.
 The founder created a venue where people could buy tickets with things like produce instead of cash.
 In fact, according to the Barter's website, things like "Ham for Hamlet" really caught on and the shows were packed. and the actors well fed.

 Today, the theater boasts being the longest running professional theater in the country.
 Actors and actresses like Ernest Borgnine, Patricia Neal, Larry Linville (MASH), and Frances Fisher (Titanic) have all graced the stage of this small town theater.
 Every year, there is still at least one "barter" performance, but even if you can't make that, this theater won't burn a hole in your wallet.
 Many of the tickets for shows start at just $20 (less than many of the entrees at the Martha).